-Before you connect to an HTTP service, you can add attributes that store values for service settings, such as the endpoint URL for an HTTP request.
-After you finish the configuration, test the service connection.
-To use the service response, add attributes that resolve against the service and process the response to extract required values.
+After you finish configuring the service, test the service connection.
+To make the service response available in policies, add attributes that resolve against the service and process the response to extract required values.

 HTTP Settings